-SECTION 11.8 EXTRACTION OF EARTH MATERIALS (MINERAL EXTRACTION)
+SECTION 11.7 EXTRACTION OF EARTH MATERIALS (MINERAL EXTRACTION) [AMENDED 6/19/21]

-A. Applicability: The following provisions apply to the excavation, processing, and/or storage of more than 1,000 cubic yards of soil, topsoil, loam, sand, gravel, clay, rock, peat, or other like material from its natural location within any 12-month period.
+A. Applicability: The following provisions apply to the excavation, processing, and/or storage of more than 1,000 cubic yards of soil, topsoil, loam, sand, gravel, clay, rock, peat, or other like material from its natural location within any twelve (12) month period.
 Associated activities, such as the reclamation of the extraction site and the transportation of the above stated materials away from the extraction site are also part of the regulated activity.
-All commercial operations require permit renewal every 3 years.Mineral extraction and/or mineral exploration shall require review pursuant to Article VII.
+All commercial operations over one thousand (1,000) cubic yards per twelve (12) month period require review and permitting by the Maine State Department of Environmental Protection (DEP).
+Mineral extraction and/or mineral exploration shall require review pursuant to Section VII.
 Zoning District Regulations.

-See also Section 9.1 Residential Shoreland District and Resource Protection District Performance Standards, and Section 9.2 Groundwater Protection Overlay District: Best Management Practices, as applicable.
+See also Section 9.1 Residential Shoreland District and Resource Protection District PerformanceStandards, and Section 9.2 Groundwater Protection Overlay District: Best Management Practices, as applicable.

 B. Application Procedure: Applications shall be accompanied by a plan prepared according to the performance standards and submission requirements of this Ordinance.
-In addition to the applicable requirements of Article IV.
+In addition to the applicable requirements of Section IV.
 Site Plan Review and Conditional Use Procedures, the plans shall indicate the following: the location of the extraction site/processing/storage site; the property lines and names of abutting landowners and public and private ways; the location of top bank and slope grades, existing and as proposed upon completion of the operation; and details on proposed fencing, buffer strips, signs, lighting, parking and loading areas, entrances and exists.
 A written statement shall be submitted of the proposed method, regularity, working hours, total proposed land area to be excavated, the volume of material to be removed and plans for the rehabilitation and restoration of the site upon completion of the operation.
 The Planning Board may also require submission of a hydrogeologic assessment to determine the effects of the proposed activity on groundwater movements and quality within the general area.
 (Note: new mineral extraction operations are prohibited in the Groundwater Protection Overlay District).
 The Yarmouth Water District will be notified of any reclamation of mineral extraction operations within the Groundwater Overlay District.